Reality of trekking and expedition in Nepal

 On the 15 days of the itinerary, the Annapurna circuit trek costs USD 1500 per person.
-However, the cost is relatively lesser when you proceed with the group.
+However, the cost is relatively less when you proceed with the group.
 For the elevation of 5416 meters of Thorong La pass, the cost set by Peregrine treks for the Annapurna circuit is wholly reasonable.

 However, you cannot look at Mt.
-Everest from the Annapurna base camp as Everest lies in the northeast, and Annapurna base camp lies in the north-mid west.
-Hence, you must make a trip for two diverse trekking packages to physically outlook Everest and Annapurna.
+Everest from the Annapurna base camp as Everest lies in the northeast, and Annapurna base camp lies in the northwest.
+Hence, you must make a trip for two diverse trekking packages to physically look at Everest and Annapurna.

-Practically speaking, the trek to EBC is riskier than the Annapurna base camp.
+The trek to EBC is riskier than the Annapurna base camp.
 The main factor affecting trekking in Nepal is altitude.
 You must trek up to 4130 meters in Annapurna Base camp.
 However, you must trek up to 5545 meters during Everest base camp.

 Likewise, the exact pricing depends upon the comfort you prefer.
 It depends on the hotel bedroom to transportation preferences.
-Besides, the charges do not include your expenses such as drinking water, hot water tub, and internet during trekking and two-time meals while at Pokhara and Kathmandu valley.
+Besides, the charges do not include your expenses such as drinking water, hot water tub, and internet during trekking and two-time meals while at Pokhara and Kathmandu Valley.

-Therefore, this much of the observation on trekking spots makes you consider the facts of trekking and expedition in Nepal.
+This observation of trekking spots makes you consider the facts of trekking and expeditions in Nepal.
 Trekking and expediting in Nepal are not risky in most regions.
 Among these, Everest and Annapurna are admirable.

 In Nepal, Peregrine treks and tours arrange trekking around Everest, Annapurna, Langtang, and off-beaten trails.
 The trekking routes are full of endangered species of flora and fauna, plus a massive distinction in topography.
 The snow-capped Rocky Mountains wait for your arrival all over the northern trekking trail of Nepal.